m-voit/concepts-of-programming-languages/study-project/paper.md

 Despite often deceived as an object-oriented programming language, JavaScript also follows functional and imperative paradigms.
 JavaScript is also event-driven and has good support for asynchronous programming [wik01].
 <!-- TODO Maybe take a look at the history of js.
 Scheme etc. -->
-However, to stay in the scope of this paper, we will concentrate on the functional aspects of JavaScript, which will be presented in the following paragraphs.
+However, to stay within the scope of this paper, we focus on the functional aspects of JavaScript, which will be presented in the following sections.

 ## Parser for boolean expressions

 The parser for boolean expressions is a practical example to compare functional programming in Go and JavaScript.
 It is implemented using functional programming concepts and will be used to provide code examples for various functional programming aspects discussed later.
-Generally speaking the parser is built using parser combinators.
+Generally speaking the parser is built using parser combinators, which are a suited for functional programming.
 The parser parses boolean expressions with the following EBNF grammar.

 ```